DilipTheProgrammer/TSAI/Assignments/Session1-16Aug2025/README.md

 ---

-### Assignment 1B: Quiz
+## Assignment 1B: Quiz

----

-## Quiz Results
+### Quiz Results
 - **Score:** 50.33 out of 90
 - **Submitted:** Aug 17 at 2:59 AM
 - **Duration:** 9 minutes

----

 ### Question 1 (10 pts)
 **Select the odd one out:**
 - Channel
-- A 11x11 matrix that is used to slide or convolve on an image
+- An 11x11 matrix that is used to slide or convolve on an image
 - Kernel
 - Feature Extractor
 - A 3x3 matrix that is used to slide or convolve on an image

 **Correct answer:** *Channel*

----

 ### Question 2 (10 pts)
 **What should be the receptive field of the kernels in the last layer?**
-*(For text models: how many words should the last layer "see" to predict effectively?)*
+_(For text models: how many words should the last layer "see" to predict effectively?)_
 - 400x400
 - Equal to the size of the image
 - Equal to the size of the kernel
 - ¯\\_(ツ)_/¯

 **Correct answer:** *Equal to the size of the image*

----

 ### Question 3 (10 pts)
 **What should be the attention span of a transformer model, about to predict the next word?**